-One week ago, I was in the hospital having just given birth to my second daughter, Amber Rose.
+In November 2011, I had just given birth to my second daughter, Amber Rose.
 All of the nurses were amazing, and we truly felt that the hospital experience was as good as it could be.
 Though I was somewhat in a fog, I think my daughter was given two sponge baths during the 3 days we were there.
-I wasn't watching when they did it and am not sure what products they used, but when I saw the bottle of Johnson's and Johnson's baby shampoo on the sink in our hospital bathroom, I cringed.
-I never use products like that at home, and I of course urge all of our customers to use only the most natural ingredients on their newborns.
+I wasn't watching when they did it and am not sure what products they used, but when I saw the bottle of Johnson's & Johnson's baby shampoo on the sink in our hospital bathroom, I cringed.
+I never use products like that at home, and I, of course, urge all of our customers to use only the most natural ingredients on their newborns.
 However, I didn't speak up.
 Everyone had been so nice, and I didn't want to make a fuss.
 Why is it that we all feel so helpless and unable to speak for ourselves when in a medical setting?
-When I saw the below article today, I felt justified in my feelings about this product but also angry with myself.
+When I saw the article Baby's Tub is Still Toxic a week later, I felt justified in my feelings about this product but also angry with myself.
 Being on my second child, I should have known to pack my own products in my hospital bag and to request that the nurses use them.
 I urge all of you who are packing your hospital bags to read this article and be more prepared than I was.

 Why the double standard?
 Don't all babies deserve to be protected from unnecessary exposures to carcinogens?
 We're calling on Johnson & Johnson to stand up and make a commitment to remove formaldehyde from all its baby products in all the markets it serves.